ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ![New inventory report 2](/phases/phase1_images/inventory_report/new/NewInventory2.png?raw=true)

-We strongly recommend to click on the _Show details_ button on the _Problem Details_ subsection so that we can inspect each of the potential problems and determine whether this will be a problem or not.
+We strongly recommend to click on the _Show details_ button on the _Problem Details_ subsection so that you could inspect each of the potential problems and determine whether this will be a problem or not.
+We will show you how to make the changes using the WebSphere Application Miration Toolkit in later sections of this README.

 ### Analysis